Jac-Zac/HPC_Final_Project/note.md

 # TODO:

-- Understand why the code doesn't scale with openmp
+- [x] Understand why the code doesn't scale with openmp
-- Think of mapping correctly
+- [x] Think of mapping correctly in mpi
-- Used the tools and print where things are placed
+- [x] Used the tools and print where things are placed
-- Do a raugh estimate of how much of the peak performance you are using
+- [ ] Do a rough estimate of how much of the peak performance you are using
+- [ ] Review mpi communication
+- [ ] Check correctness of parallel code with python code
+- [ ] Try mpi datatypes for east and west
-- Alternative domain decomposition with OPENMP (need to touch the memory correctly) -> and then I can mpi scale by node but for each tile I touch a part that is filled by the tread
+- [ ] Alternative domain decomposition with OPENMP (need to touch the memory correctly) -> and then I can mpi scale by node but for each tile I touch a part that is filled by the thread
+- [ ] Big run
+- [ ] Report